 Apprenticeship: An apprenticeship is a paid training experience that often leads to a full-time job and an industry-recognized credential.

 If a person normally works 40 hours per week but has taken leave under the Family and Medical Leave Act of 1993 (FMLA), they are still considered a full-time employee.
-Alternatively, if a part-time employee who typically works 20 hours per week works 40 hours one week, they will be paid overtime pay of time and a half but are still considered a part-time employee.
+Alternatively, if a part-time employee who is supposed to work a maximum of 20 hours per week works 40 hours one week, they will receive time and a half overtime pay for the additional hours.